TnTech-ECE/S25_Team2_MyCapstoneProject/conceptual_design.md

 * The VCU shall optionally send telemetry data to a mobile app or remote monitoring system using Bluetooth/WiFi.

-<ins> Charging System </ins>
+<ins> Charging Circuit </ins>

-* The Charging System shall provide regulated DC voltage and current to the battery pack while ensuring safe operation through BMS control.
+* The Charging Circuit shall provide regulated DC voltage and current to the battery pack while ensuring safe operation through BMS control.

 * The charger shall output DC power to the Battery Pack.